top of page

 de Vogel Headshot 2022.png

-I am a post-doctoral researcher at the Authoritarian Politics Lab at UNC-Chapel Hill.
 I received my PhD in Political Science from the University of Michigan.
-I was previously a post-doctoral fellow at New York University's Jordan Center for the Advanced Study of Russia and at the Weatherhead Center for International Affairs at Harvard University.
+I have also been post-doctoral fellow at New York University's Jordan Center for the Advanced Study of Russia and at the Weatherhead Center for International Affairs at Harvard University.

-I also hold an MA in Russian, Eastern European and Eurasian Regional Studies and a BA in Slavic Studies, both from Columbia University.
+I hold an MA in Russian, Eastern European and Eurasian Regional Studies and a BA in Slavic Studies, both from Columbia University.
 My research has been supported by the National Science Foundation and the Carnegie Corporation/Harriman Institute, among others.

 bottom of page